achasveachas/GitHub-cleaner/README.md

 # GitHub-cleaner

++ Note: this was a good idea in theory, until I realized you can't mark forked repos as private.
+Oh well.
+Was fun writing it...

 ### Overview

 This is a small script for Flatiron students who want to clean up their GitHub accounts by marking the Flatiron labs as private.